Bringing Customer Centricity to Life (and Biz Models to Black)

 He’ll also handily disabuse any naysaying marketing execs of the notion that using data is just about collecting numbers, driving the point home that simply having a CRM system in place is not where the work ends, it’s where it begins – and leaving no doubt in their minds that if they think all customers are created equal, they have a lot to learn.
 Indeed, Fader is a maestro at shifting paradigms to embrace the power of data analytics for calculating customer lifetime value (CLV).
 But for this revolution in marketing strategy to truly take hold, theory must meet practice – and that’s where the Learning Lab comes into play.

-“I decided to approach this project by stepping into the shoes of our students,” Toms explains, noting she took Fader’s MBA and exec ed courses on the subject (in addition to reading his book – twice) to prepare for the endeavor.
+“I decided to approach this project by stepping into the shoes of our students,” Toms explains, noting she took Fader’s MBA and Exec Ed courses on the subject (in addition to reading his book – twice) to prepare for the endeavor.
 Blown away by the power of his lectures, she recalls thinking “Yeesh… How on earth is anything we produce in the Learning Lab going to make the learning experience for his students any better than this?”

 That singular question became her guide – and a key performance indicator – as Toms and her team waded into one of the most complex simulation projects they’d worked on in years.
 The answer eventually presented itself, she says, about three-quarters of the way through her ad hoc semester.
 “The lecture was on CRM, and students began asking about the practical side of all their weeks and weeks of learning.
 It was by hearing all their thoughtful concerns at that point in the course that gave me most of the ideas for what we needed to accomplish in the Customer Centricity simulation.”